 InfluxDB Cloud pricing plans

-All new InfluxDB Cloud accounts start with a rate-limited Free Plan.
-Use this plan as much and as long as you want within the Free Plan rate limits:
+All new InfluxDB Cloud accounts start with Free Plan that limits data and resource usage.
+Use this plan as much and as long as you want within the Free Plan limits below.

 - Data In: 5.1MB every 5 minutes